-Years ago, a wonderful man gave me a priceless gift, but one that took me years to recognize and use.
+Years ago, a wonderful man gave me a rare gift, a priceless one one that took me years to recognize and use.

 He was easily the friendliest person I’d ever known.
 No matter where we were – a restaurant, an amusement park, a clothing store – he’d be making people happy that he was there.